BitcoinCacheMachine/BitcoinCacheMachine/README.md

 Feel free to change the directory in which you store the BCM repository on your machine.
 Just update the 'BCM_LOCAL_GIT_REPO_DIR' variable.

 `setup.sh` sets up your environment so that you can use Bitcoin Cache Machine's CLI.
 Try running `bcm` at the terminal.
 If you get a help menu, you're good to go.
-The CLI `--help` output guides you on how to use the CLI.
+The first place you should look for help is the CLI `--help` menus.
+For example, `bcm init --help`.

 ## Deploying your own BCM Infrastructure